,h3

 When coming up with ideas for limited time offers, your main goal should be to create something that has never been done before.
 The success of items such as Starbucks’ Pumpkin Spice Latte and McDonald’s Shamrock Shake can be owed to the fact that customers can only get them from these respective locations.

-With the right kind of promotion online and on Social Media, your exclusive products will become synonymous with your brand, and no imitator can take your loyal customers away.
+With the right kind of promotion online and on social media, your exclusive products will become synonymous with your brand, and no imitator can take your loyal customers away.
+Flash sales are another great example of exclusive offers that create urgency and drive impulse purchases.

 4. Limit your supply